Leviathan (Marvel Comics): Fictional organization history

 Madame Hydra's transport approaches Leviathan's base Long Winter.
 The Leviathan commander allows her to land.
 However, Leviathan wants something valuable in return: the box that Madame Hydra had procured from the Yashidas.
 Madame Hydra presents the Japanese box to Leviathan leader Magadan, much to the dismay of Viper.
 However, it is not intended for trade, but a gift.
 Viper frantically ask how she could betray everything she believes in.
 Madame Hydra responds that she had done this more than more and shoots her.
 Madame Hydra then takes off her headdress to return to her identity as Valentina Allegra de Fontaine.
 De Fontaine explains that while Hydra is technologically advanced, they are struggling with recruitment and divided interests.
 Magadan's lieutenants then hook up the box and defrost one of the containers, awakening its occupant Orion.
 Hydra arrives at Long Winter only to find it deserted except for a few squads left behind and the corpse of Viper.
-One Hydra agent brings to Baron Strucker a holographic recorder which projects an image of Orion.
+One Hydra agent brings to Baron Strucker a holographic recorder, which projects an image of Orion.

 The Leviathan delegation later arrives at a Hydra base in Kyoto.
 De Fontaine is shocked to see Viper alive with tentacles on her head and having regained her status as Madame Hydra.
 As the meetings begin, Orion gives out an offer of subservience from Hydra.
 Strucker refuses to and orders Gorgon to kill him.
 However, Orion survives a stab to the shoulder from Gorgon as Magadan whacks him away with his hammer.
 A Leviathan squadron attacks, sparking a war between Hydra and Leviathan.
-Eventually, Leviathan considers a ceasefire, only for Magadan to be assassinated.
+Leviathan considers a ceasefire, only for Magadan to be assassinated.

 At the Leviathan base Perestroika, Orion and de Fontaine plot to assault Gorgon and Madame Hydra.
 Then suddenly, all their Leviathan soldiers begin to self-destruct.
 They blame the hit on Nick Fury.
 De Fontaine later turns herself over to a federal agency in Berlin.
 It is revealed that, when Magadan plugged in the Legacy technology, he was unaware that Fury was controlling the system, feeding the Leviathan warriors energy and causing them to self-destruct.
 The only survivor is Orion, who has a thousand lifetimes to burn out.